Revolt of the Lash: Mutiny

 Onshore, civilians woke on the morning of 23 November to find that the most powerful ships in their navy, crewed by the lowest of the underclass, were firing on the city.
 Thousands quickly fled, although nearly all were unable to.
 The press initially stoked these peoples' fears, although they later flipped to lionizing the rebels, portraying them as heroes.

 Fonseca and the navy's high command were faced with two extremely unpalatable choices.
 They could use the government-controlled ships to attack and possibly destroy the rebel ships, but doing so would mean destroying three incredibly expensive ships that had received significant global attention and were—in their eyes—a crucial part of refashioning Brazil as a serious international power.
 Worse, there was a significant chance that the remaining Brazilian ships, all of which were smaller and much older than the ships controlled by the mutineers, would lose if it came to open combat.
 But by folding and giving into the rebel's list of demands—that is, demands from the underclass and broadly black naval crews—the elites would suffer an incredible embarrassment.

 Fonseca chose both.
 First, the Brazilian Congress began negotiating with the mutineers, although this was not Fonseca's preferred solution—he and the Minister of the Navy Marques Leão began plotting a military solution.
 At the behest of Congress, José Carlos de Carvalho was appointed as a liaison to the rebels.
 Carvalho, a federal deputy and former naval captain, talked with the crew on all four ships and reported to Congress that the rebels were well led and organized—and their main armament was fully functional.
 His report showed that the sailor's complaints, especially about the lash, were well justified and that a military option would be unlikely to succeed.
 By the afternoon on 23 November, the Brazilian Congress had begun work on a bill that would grant amnesty to all involved and end the use of corporal punishment in the navy.

 Pressed by his navy minister, Forseca did not yet give up on the military option.
 On the same afternoon, the rebels received an illicit telegram warning from the government-held destroyer Paraíba that they were planning to attack.
 In response, the rebels moved outside of the bay for the evening in an attempt to make any torpedo-led assault more difficult.
-They returned on 24 November at 10 am, a day where Correio da Manhã was the first press source to refer to Felisberto as the "admiral" of the rebel fleet.
+They returned on 24 November at 10 am, a day where Correio da Manhã was the first press source to refer to Cândido as the "admiral" of the rebel fleet.
 They later noted: